LucasVmigotto/coursera-alberta-reinforcement-learning/README.md

-# template-datascience
+# University of Alberta - Reinforcement Learning

-Template for Data Science, Machine Learning and Deep Learning projects
+Project to store labs and graded assigments

 ## Summary